Madame Barbot de Villeneuve's La Belle et La Bete: Reflections on the Original Beauty & the Beast Tale

 Overall, I really enjoyed the original tale.
 I appreciated the complex backstory, intrigue and interesting characters... like Xena the General Warrior Queen.
 Not a thing in the 1700s, so way to be progressive Friend de Villeneuve.
 In fact, all of the heroes in the tale are heroines - from the Good Auntie Fairy, her sister the Queen Fairy to Belle.
 I like Madame's innovative, fantastical ideas, such as the TV-mirror.
 While concepts of the story, such as the mythology of Pysche and Cupid's love story, were likely discussed in the salons of the time, I like how Madame brought the elements together using strong women and the moral of looking more deeply than appearances.

-So, Who Wrote the Beauty and the Beast Story We Know?
+So, Who Wrote the Beauty and the Beast Fairytale We Know?

 Contrary to popular belief and numerous Pinterest posts, Disney did not create the original Beauty & the Beast.
 Shocking, I know.
 No, I'm kidding, I did know that.
 The first BATB was in 1987 - Vincent, you know him?
 No, no, really, I'm kidding.
 Though, Vin is great, and there will be a post about him, too, in the future.